wilkin547/docs.es-es/docs/visual-basic/programming-guide/concepts/async/walkthrough-accessing-the-web-by-using-async-and-await.md

 ## <a name="convert-geturlcontents-to-an-asynchronous-method"></a>Convertir GetURLContents en un método asincrónico

-1. Para convertir la solución sincrónica en una solución asincrónica, el mejor lugar para comenzar es `GetURLContents` porque las llamadas al método <xref:System.Net.HttpWebRequest.GetResponse%2A?displayProperty=nameWithType> y al método <xref:System.IO.Stream.CopyTo%2A?displayProperty=nameWithType> son donde la aplicación accede a la Web. .NET Framework facilita la conversión proporcionando versiones asincrónicas de ambos métodos.
+1. To convert the synchronous solution to an asynchronous solution, the best place to start is in `GetURLContents` because the calls to the <xref:System.Net.HttpWebRequest.GetResponse%2A?displayProperty=nameWithType> method and to the <xref:System.IO.Stream.CopyTo%2A?displayProperty=nameWithType> method are where the application accesses the web. .NET Framework facilita la conversión proporcionando versiones asincrónicas de ambos métodos.

     Para obtener más información sobre los modelos que se usan en `GetURLContents`, vea <xref:System.Net.WebRequest>.